OrianaVenture/VentureValheim/LogoutTweaks/README.md

 1. Version of this mod you are using.
 2. List of the other mods being used.

-All ideas and requests are welcome!
+All feedback, ideas, and requests are welcome!
 You can message me on the [Odin Plus](https://discord.gg/vYfFHxpJgN) discord, or at my discord [Venture Gaming](https://discord.gg/tAd5hapt88).